South Korea votes in tight race on economy and jobs

-SEOUL (Reuters) - South Koreans started voting for a new president on Wednesday in a battle between the daughter of a former military ruler and a man her father jailed for political activism, set against the backdrop of a hostile North Korea and a slowing economy.
+SEOUL (Reuters) - South Koreans vote for a new president on Wednesday against a backdrop of a hostile North Korea and a slowing economy, in a battle between the daughter of a former military ruler and a man her father jailed decades ago for political activism.

-Conservative candidate Park Geun-hye had a narrow lead in polls published last week, the last allowed under election rules.
-If she wins, she would be the first woman leader of the country, which is still largely run by men in dark suits.
+Conservative candidate Park Geun-hye had a narrow lead in polls published last week, the last allowed under election rules, and if she wins, she would be the first woman leader of the country which is still largely run by men in dark suits.

 The 60-year-old daughter of Park Chung-hee has pledged dialogue with isolated, impoverished North Korea, whose rocket launch last week reinforced fears it is developing a long-range missile, while promising a tough position on its nuclear and missile programmes.